myrrlyn/teslore/README.md

 Once the bundle installation has completed, use `rake` or `bundle exec rake` (if `rake` does not work alone) followed by `reddit:` and the task name and options, if any.
 The tasks are:

 * `compile`: Compiles, but does not transmit, the stylesheet.
-It can be found in `build\stylesheet.css`.
+It can be found in `build/stylesheet.css`.
 * `refresh`: Pulls the stylesheet from the subreddit, reprocesses it, and returns the new version.
 Most useful for scheduled jobs like a calendar.
 * `push`:    Compiles and, if successful, pushes the stylesheet to the subreddit.
+Note: A successful compile does not guarantee a successful push.
+If the push fails, copy `build/stylesheet.css` to your subreddit's `/about/stylesheet` page and submit. reddit will return the errors there; as yet, we cannot pull specifics via the API.

 Options from `config/reddit.yml` can be overridden by including `key=value` parameters in the command.
 For example, we have our config file targeted at a private testing subreddit, and must explictly call `bundle exec rake reddit:push subreddit=teslore` in order to push to /r/teslore.
 This helps prevent accidentally uploading a sheet that isn't quite ready to the general public.